Regent

 "Until the young king reached his 18th birthday, his cousin was appointed regent."

-"As a regent of the university, she wanted to direct the endowment to grant more scholarships to low-income students."
+"As a regent of the university, she directed the endowment to grant more scholarships to low-income students."

 About Regent

-The Latin word “regent” means ruling, which comes from the verb “regere.”
+The Latin word "regent," which comes from the verb "regere," means "ruling."
 The spelling and meaning are easy enough that they have been retained in English.
 A regent is a leader who rules when a monarch is unable to, and in North America the word has been borrowed to describe the people who govern a university.

 Did you Know?

-Flip through European history books and you’ll find details of regents serving when a monarch could not — George IV of Great Britain, Phillippe II of France.
-But as the monarchies have died out, so have regents.
-In 2020, only one country has an active regency in Alois, Hereditary Prince of Liechtenstein.
+Flip through European history books and you’ll find details of regents serving when a monarch could not — George IV of Great Britain and Phillippe II of France, to name two.
+But as monarchies have faded, so have regents.
+As of 2025, only one country has an active regent: Alois, Hereditary Prince of Liechtenstein, who is regent for his father, Sovereign Prince Hans-Adam II.